Inndle/WanderingInndle/README.md

-# Innordle
+# Inndle

 ![alt text](./WanderingInndle.png)

 ---
+Hosted on GitHub pages [here](https://inndle.github.io/WanderingInndle/)!

-Guess the character from the hit web serial [The Wandering Inn](https://wanderinginn.com/)!
-Try to guess the daily character and play the infinite mode.
-Hosted on GitHub pages [here](https://inndle.github.io/WanderingInndle/).
+Based on the hit web serial [The Wandering Inn](https://wanderinginn.com/)!
+Try to guess the character of the day or play the infinite mode.

 ## Things Left to Implement:
 ### Functionality (Listed in order of importance):